TimoSto/ThesorTeX/README.md

 To upload build-artifacts as zips

 ```
-cd terraform
 ./scripts/s3_upload_atrifacts.sh
 ```

 ## Used technologies

 - Go
-- pnpm
+- Pnpm
 - Playwright
-- terraform
+- Terraform
-- bazel
+- Bazel

 ## Project structure

 ### services

 Here the separation of the different services, that are independently runnable.

-#### website
-The service for hosting the website.

 ##### cmd

-The lambda executable
+Here lie the targets for the executables

 ##### internal

-The backend for the website using the global go.mod
+Internal packages of each service

 ##### frontend
-The frontend for the website using the global pnpm-workspace

-#### app
-The service for managing the bibliography projects.

-##### cmd
-The local executable

-##### internal
-The backend for the app using the global go.mod

-##### frontend
-The frontend for the app using the global pnpm-workspace
+The frontend of the service using the global pnpm-workspace

 ### pkg

-Go packages used among multiple services
+Packages used by multiple services

+#### backend

+Go packages

+#### frontend

-### packages
+GUI packages
-Pnpm packages used among multiple services

-### testing
+### tests

-mocks and playwright tests
+global tests

 ### terraform

 terraform modules

 ### scripts

 build scripts

 ### bazel

 global bazel files